 Archive for the ‘greenville’ Category

-The Lodge at Moosehead Lake has been distinquished by Karen Brown Readers as New England’s Splendid Splurge for 2010.
+The Lodge at Moosehead Lake has been distinguished by Karen Brown Readers as New England’s Splendid Splurge for 2010.
 Karen Brown is well known for her seventeen travel guides featuring both places to stay and suggestions for regional, countryside itineraries for destinations around the world.
-Each award winning property is visited personnally and given selective and candid evaluations.
+Each award winning property is visited personally and given selective and candid evaluations.

 Director of Maine Tourism, Pat Eltman continued.
 “Congratulations to you and thanks for all you do to help make Maine such a great place to visit.”